 Insert any special provisions concerning notices to proceed and the Date of Commencement

-DATE OF COMMENCEMENT The Date of Commencement is the Agreement date in ARTICLE 1 unless otherwise set forth below: .
+DATE OF COMMENCEMENT The Date of Commencement is the Agreement date in ARTICLE 1 unless otherwise set forth below: The Date of Commencement shall be set by a Notice to Proceed to be issued by Owner.

-SUBSTANTIAL/FINAL COMPLETION Substantial Completion of the Work shall be achieved in () Days from the Date of Commencement.
-Unless otherwise specified in the Certificate of Substantial Completion, Constructor shall achieve Final Completion within () Days after the date of Substantial Completion.
+SUBSTANTIAL/FINAL COMPLETION Substantial Completion of the Work shall be achieved in One Hundred Twenty (120) Days from the Date of Commencement.
+Unless otherwise specified in the Certificate of Substantial Completion, Constructor shall achieve Final Completion within ten (10) Days after the date of Substantial Completion.
 The deadlines for Substantial and Final Completion are subject to adjustments as provided for in the Contract Documents.